philipwalsh/fastai.100days/README.md

 ### day 2

-now i am inprocess updating wsl 1 to wsl 2 can't get it to install, yet.
+today I am attempting to update WSL 1 to WSL 2

+things always appear easy at first, then you get down into the weeds.

 ### day 3